-30. INTEREST PAYABLE ON SHORTFALL IN LAST INSTALLMENT OF ADVANCE TAX. - SECTION 234C consequence of the new amendment, assuming that an assessee is late in payment by one day, he would have to pay additional 1% of the shortfall as interest under Section 234C.
+30. INTEREST PAYABLE ON SHORTFALL IN LAST INSTALLMENT OF ADVANCE TAX. - SECTION 234C

+By an amendment to sub-section (1) of Section 234C made by the Finance Act, 1994 it is now provided that interest shall be payable if the aggregate advance-tax paid by 15th March, of the financial year falls short of the full amount of the assessed tax.
+In consequence of the new amendment, assuming that an assessee is late in payment by one day, he would have to pay additional 1% of the shortfall as interest under Section 234C.
 In other words, he would be paying 1% for a day's delay, which works out to an interest rate of 456.25% per annum.
 This could not have been the intention of the legislature.